Avoiding Tree Removal Mistakes How to Determine If a Tree is Safe

-Trees play a crucial role in our environment, providing shade, clean air and aesthetic value our surroundings.
-However there are a few trees that aren’t identical and some are granted an additional status of protection, making it illegal to perform any activity without authorization.
-If you’re considering having a tree removed, it’s essential to understand the protection status of the tree in question and the steps you have to take to ensure compliance with the legal requirements.
-This article we’ll walk you through the process of determining whether a tree is safe and exactly what steps you have to do to ensure you are following the law.
+Trees play a crucial role in our environment, providing shade, clean air and aesthetic value to our surroundings.
+However they are not all alike and some have additional protection status, making it illegal to do any work without permission.
+If you are considering having a tree removed it is crucial to be aware of the protection status of the tree you’re considering and what steps you’ll need to follow to be in compliance with the law.
+In this article, we will walk you through the process of discovering whether trees are protected and what you will need to do to ensure that you are following the law.

-A protected tree is one that can be subject to specific legal controls and it is unlawful to work on a protected tree without obtaining the necessary permissions.
-There are two kinds of protection that trees may have - preservation orders and protection orders.
+A protected tree is one that is subject to specific legal restrictions, and it’s illegal to carry out work on a protected tree without having the appropriate permissions.
+There are two types of protection that a tree may have - statutory protection and preservation orders.

-As a matter of the law, trees are protected by laws and subject to Tree Preservation Orders (TPOs).
-TPOs are put in place by local authorities in order to protect trees of significant value to the public and ensure they are not destroyed or damaged.
+Under statutory protection trees are protected under laws and subject to Tree Preservation Orders (TPOs).
+TPOs are issued by local authorities to protect trees with a significant public value and to ensure that they do not get destroyed or damaged.

 Preservation orders

-Preservation orders are like TPOs in that they are put in place from the Secretary of State responsible for Environment.
-The trees that are protected by preservation orders are considered to have an exceptional value and are shielded from any work, including the felling.
+Preservation orders are similar to TPOs , but are issued by the Secretary of State for the Environment.
+The trees that are protected by preservation orders are considered to have exceptional value and are shielded from all work, which includes cutting down.

-To determine if trees are protected, you need to determine if the tree is in the process of being subject to a TPO or preservation orders.
-It is done by contacting the local authority and asking them to check for records.
+To determine whether trees are protected, you need to verify if it’s in the process of being subject to a TPO or preservation orders.
+This can be accomplished by contacting your municipal authority, and asking them to look up for records.

 TPO search

-To search for a TPO to locate one, contact the Tree or Woodland Official at the local authority.
-They will inform you whether the tree is in the protection.
-They’ll also be able to guide you about the next steps to take if the tree is in a protected area.
+If you want to find an TPO, you can contact the Tree or Woodland Official from the local authority.
+They will be able to tell you whether the tree is protected.
+They will also be able to advise you on the next steps to take if the tree is in a protected area.

 Preservation order search